matkuang/Lab2/recipe.md

 ## Instructions:
 1. Preheat the oven to 375°F (190°C).
-2. In a large bowl, whisk together the flour, sugar, cocoa powder, and ground cinnamon.
+2. In a large bowl, whisk together the flour, white sugar, brown sugar, cocoa powder, and ground cinnamon.
 3. ...

 ## Additional Directions by Bob: